-Time trends suggest a negative association between the pandemic and the number of births.
+The time trends suggest that there was a negative association between the pandemic and the number of births.
 In Figure 1, all series of observed births in 2020 and 2021 (black lines) are below the series for the expected number of births (red dotted lines).

 *** Figure 1 ***

-According to Figure 1, there is relative stability in the total number of births to women with eight to 11, and 12 or more y.s.
-The other two y.s. groups display, instead, slight negative trends.
+Figure 1 indicates that the total number of births to women with eight to 11 and 12 or more y.s were relatively stable, while the trends in the total number of births for the other two y.s. groups were slightly negative.
 These diverging trends by years of schooling conflate differences in fertility and fertility timing by educational attainment and changes in the educational composition of the population.
-Moreover, these trends imply that the predicted number of births (red dotted line) is a conservative baseline to measure pandemic-related changes.
-If we were to use the average number of births from 2015 to 2019 (blue lines in Fig. A1) as a baseline, we would overestimate the potential effect of Covid-19 on fertility, particularly among groups with declining trends in the number of births (e.g., women with four to seven years of schooling).
+Moreover, these trends imply that the predicted number of births (red dotted line) is a conservative baseline for measuring pandemic-related changes.
+If we were to use the average number of births from 2015 to 2019 (blue lines in Fig. A1) as a baseline, we would overestimate the potential effects of the Covid-19 pandemic on fertility, particularly among groups with declining trends in the number of births (e.g., women with four to seven years of schooling).

-Despite the educational expansion and the associated negative trends in the number of births to mothers with less than eight years of schooling (which corresponds to middle years of education), there is a substantial number of babies to mothers with less than four years of schooling, arguably a group of women that are at the very bottom of LATAM stratification systems.
-This is a particular feature of fertility in the context of Brazil and Colombia, and perhaps in other countries and populations in the global South.
-Combined, mothers with 0 to 3 and 4 to 7 years of schooling gave birth to more than 485,000 and 108,000 babies in 2019 in Brazil and Colombia, respectively.
+Despite the educational expansion and the associated negative trends in the number of births to mothers with less than eight years of schooling (which corresponds to the middle years of education), the number of births to mothers with less than four years of schooling – who are arguably at the very bottom of LATAM stratification systems – was nonetheless substantial.
+This pattern has been recognized as a feature of fertility in Brazil and Colombia, and can likely be observed in other countries and populations in the Global South as well.
+In 2019, the mothers with zero to three and four to seven years of schooling combined gave birth to more than 485,000 babies in Brazil and 108,000 babies in Colombia.
 It is worth noting that seven years of schooling provide basic numeracy and literacy skills, whereas three years of schooling provide just literacy.

-Most of the births occur to women with 8 to 11 years of schooling (1,740,000 in Brazil, and 357,000 in Colombia in 2019).
-These years of schooling are not fully comparable with High School graduates in the US, in fact, they are closer to middle years program.
-Although complete secondary education is supposed to give access to tertiary education (technical, technological, or professional), quality differences across schools and public educational systems, and the myriad of private alternatives for formal training, make this group very heterogeneous in terms of the socioeconomic background and the economic prospects of women with these years of schooling (Balan, 2003; Sanchez-Ancochea, 2021).
-In other words, these groups are likely a mix of low and middle-low class women in terms of social stratification, rather than a middle-class.
-Finally, women with more than 12 years of schooling are at the top of the social stratification with a growing number of births: 603,000 in Brazil, and 174,000 in Colombia in 2020.
+Most of the births were to women with eight to 11 years of schooling (1,740,000 in Brazil, and 357,000 in Colombia in 2019).
+The educational levels associated with these years of schooling are not fully comparable with those of U.S. high schools, but are instead roughly equivalent to those of U.S. middle schools.
+Although the completion of secondary education is supposed to give young people access to tertiary education (technical, technological, or professional), because of the differences in quality across schools and public educational systems and the wide range of private alternatives to formal training in Brazil and Colombia, the women with eight to 11 years of schooling differ greatly in terms of their socioeconomic backgrounds and their economic prospects (Balan, 2003; Sanchez-Ancochea, 2021).
+In other words, the women in these groups are more likely to be in the lower or the middle-lower class than in the middle class.
+Finally, women with more than 12 years of schooling, who are at the top of the social stratification system, also had relatively high numbers of births (603,000 in Brazil and 174,000 in Colombia in 2020).